A business bankruptcy could affect your individual credit score if you're personally liable for the business debt. Your liability will depend on:

-- the type of business entity you used for your business
+- the type of business entity used for your business

-Type of Business Entity and Your Personal Credit
+The Business Entity Type and Your Credit Score

-If you are a limited partner in a business or if you do business as a corporation or a limited liability company, under most circumstances, you are not legally responsible for business debts.
-Each of these entities can file for bankruptcy in their own right and the business bankruptcy should not effect your credit.
-With limited exceptions, neither the business bankruptcy nor the business debts should show up on your credit report.
+- Limited partnerships, limited liability companies, and corporations.
+If you're a limited partner or if you do business as a corporation or a limited liability company, under most circumstances, you aren't legally responsible for business debts.
+Each of these entities can file for bankruptcy in their own right, and the business bankruptcy shouldn't affect your credit (although it isn't necessarily a good idea—find out why).
+With limited exceptions (discussed below), neither the business bankruptcy nor the business debts should show up on your credit report.

-In a few instances, your LLC, corporation, or limited partnership bankruptcy might affect your personal credit report.
+In a few instances, interest in an LLC, corporation, or limited partnership bankruptcy might affect your individual credit report.

-Often creditors will require the owners or officers of a small business to sign a personal guaranty before they will extend credit to the business.
-If you sign a personal guaranty, you are agreeing to be responsible for the payment of the business debt.
-Under this circumstance, if the business files for bankruptcy and the debt is not paid in full in the bankruptcy, you will need to pay the debt you guaranteed or it could be reported to the credit bureaus as an unpaid obligation.
+- Personal guarantee.
+Often a creditor will require the owners or officers of a small business to sign a personal guarantee before they will extend credit to the business.
+By signing, you agree to be responsible for the payment of the business debt.
+If the business files for bankruptcy you'll need to pay the debt, or it could get reported to the credit bureaus as an unpaid obligation.
 If it is, it will most certainly affect your credit.

-Certain types of business taxes, if unpaid, may also become your personal responsibility.
-Taxes that you withhold from employees' salaries or that you collect from others, such as sales taxes, are often referred to as trust fund taxes.
-Although it is the responsibility of the business to transmit these taxes to the government, the money that is being used to pay the tax belonged to the employee or the customer.
-You are charged with personal responsibility if you collect these taxes and do not transmit them to the taxing authority.
+- Certain types of business taxes.
+If unpaid, some tax could become your responsibility.
+A tax that you withhold from employees' salaries or that you collect from others, such as sales tax, is often referred to as trust fund taxes—and these taxes aren't usually discharged in bankruptcy.
+Although it is the responsibility of the business to transmit these taxes to the government, the money used to pay the tax belonged to the employee or the customer.
+You're charged with personal responsibility if you collect these taxes but fail to transmit them to the taxing authority.
 This debt will affect your credit, especially if a tax lien is filed against you and recorded in the public records.